chukwuma1976/eclectic_music/README.md

 5. Members

 This consists of a collection of members from different artists with an expandible display.
 Here the user can sort the members by name, artists, and genre.
 A member can be updated, or removed here.
+Furthermore, any member in a group can become a solo artist by simply clicking a go solo button

 6. Songs